ArcelorMittal opposes Western sanctions against Russia

-BRUSSELS (Reuters) - ArcelorMittal, the world’s largest steelmaker, said on Thursday it was lobbying the European Union not to intensify sanctions against Russia over its actions in neighboring Ukraine.
+BRUSSELS (Reuters) - ArcelorMittal, the world’s largest steelmaker, said on Thursday it opposed sanctions and that the EU steel industry was lobbying the European Union not to intensify measures against Russia over its actions in neighboring Ukraine.

 “Our company is not in favor of economic sanctions,” Robrecht Himpe, ArcelorMittal Europe’s head of business optimization told Reuters, adding that the industry was lobbying against them.